bodkan/slendr/inst/extdata/backend_comments.md

-### ✅ Done
+### Done ✅

 > You should add formatted comments for the "jump menu" in SLiMgui.
-For example, you have a big comment:
-> ```
-> //////////////////////////////////////////////////////////////////////
-> // Scheduled script blocks
-> //////////////////////////////////////////////////////////////////////
-> ```
-> If you instead write that as:
-> ```
-> ///
-> /// Scheduled script blocks
-> ///
-> ```
-> Then you'll get a jump menu that has a bold "scheduled script blocks" header with dividers above and below; very nice.
-Do the same for your comment "Simulation utility functions".
-The jump menu not only makes it easier to navigate around in a big file like this, but also makes it easy to approach an unfamiliar script by providing a top-level outline of what's going on.
 >
-> You could also annotate the individual script blocks with structured comments like this.
-For example, if you rewrite your comment on 1 early() as:
+> [...]
 >
-> 1 early() // Schedule script block events
-> {
+> You could also annotate the individual script blocks with structured comments
 >
-> then it displays in the Jump menu with the comment "Schedule script block events" after "1 early()", in the same menu item.
-Doing this for most/all of your events and callbacks would be very useful, IMHO.
-You can even use emoji if you want to, which seems silly at first, but actually makes it very visual - the eye then doesn't have to read, but can look for the "rocket ship" for simulation start, or the "baby" for reproduction, or whatever the case may be.
-Probably not an emoji in every comment, but used sparingly for the most important spots, they can be useful.
-I am increasingly enamored with this sort of annotation (not just emoji, but the jump menu annotations in general).

-Brilliant, I had no idea about this feature. 👍
+> [...]

 ---

+### Done ✅

 > You have elements in the script that I guess get replaced by your R script, like "{{seed}}".
-For those, maybe it would be nice to have a comment to the right saying what type they are?
-It's just a bit hard to read the script when the very first thing it does is define a whole bunch of constants that, AFAIK, could be of any type and have any sort of value.
-A comment hint would thus be helpful.
-Of course, besides their type it would also be useful to say what they mean, very briefly; i.e., is GENERATION_TIME the total length of the simulation, or a scaling factor that translates between model ticks and biological generations, or what?
+For those, maybe it would be nice to have a comment to the right saying what type they are? [...]
+Of course, besides their type it would also be useful to say what they mean [...].

-This is an excellent point.
-I have now changed to backend from an Eidos/SLiM-noncompliant code (which used those `{{var}}` R templating substitution markers) to normal SLiM command-line parameters.
-I had originaly a specific idea for the R templating (it was supposed to power those custom user-defined SLiM "modules") but it's an overkill in this case.

 ---

+### Done ✅

+> [...]
+It'd be nice if your script was syntax-compliant, so maybe you can look for a different way of doing this templating?
+One possibility would be to just use a placeholder that already looks like a symbol, like X_X_SEED instead of {{seed}}, or something. [...]

+I have now changed the backend from an Eidos/SLiM-noncompliant code (which used those `{{var}}` R templating substitution markers which I unfortunately had no influence over) to normal SLiM command-line parameters.
+I had originaly a specific idea for the R templating (it was supposed to power those custom user-defined SLiM "modules" I mentioned and make them easy to work with in R) but it's an overkill in this case.

+The benefit of the current approach is that once a slendr user `compile()`s a model getting a SLiM script back, then can run it from the command-line as any other SLiM script.
+I.e., the `slim()` runner function passes the parameters via CLI instead of substituting the template variables.

+---

-### ✅ Done
+### Done ✅

 > You seem to be using two-space indents, I'd suggest tabs?
-Note that SLiMgui can prettyprint your code for you, either shallowly (click the button) or deeply (option-click the button).

-I hope this won't ruin our friendship, but I'm a card-carrying member of the spaces-and-not-tabs camp. 😬 However, I do admit that the two-space indent style comes from an R style guide which perhaps doesn't make sense to use for non-R code (it's just a default that RStudio has that I just stuck with).
-My eyes are already used to these shallow indents, but I changed these to four-space indents.
+I hope this won't ruin our friendship, but I'm a card-carrying member of the spaces-but-not-tabs camp. 😬 However, I do admit that the two-space indents come from an R style guide which doesn't fit SLiM code (or non-R code in general).
+I changed the code to four-space indents.
 Hopefully a reasonable compromise.

----

-### ⏳ In-progress

-> Ah, so, I just tried to prettyprint your script in SLiMgui, since the tiny indents were bothering me.  :->  It gave an error, "unexpected token '{'", because of your {{seed}} type placeholders, which violate Eidos syntax.
-It'd be nice if your script was syntax-compliant, so maybe you can look for a different way of doing this templating?
-One possibility would be to just use a placeholder that already looks like a symbol, like X_X_SEED instead of {{seed}}, or something.
-Another possibility would be to use a string, like "{{seed}}" including the quotes, and replace not just the {{seed}} part but the whole "{{seed}}" placeholder.
-Etc.  Anything so the script parses as compliant Eidos code; without that, SLiMgui has one hand tied behind its back, and I pretty much always work in SLiMgui.

-As explained above, I moved towards specifying the arguments on the command-line.
-The current implementation has a massive added benefit in that the user can execute the SLiM script outside of slendr/R, simply by specifying all parameters on the command-line.

----

-### 💡

-> Note that "asInteger({{seq_length}})" is unnecessary unless the string you put in place of {{seq_length}} is not an integer (which seems like it would be a bug?).
-In Eidos, unlike in R, 10 is an integer, not numeric, and in fact 5e5 is also an integer.
-Ah, but 5.5e5 is a float, which is arguably a bug in Eidos; that should be an integer too.
-So OK, maybe you need that call.
-Just thinking out loud, and now I'm curious whether you guys agree that 5.5e5 being float is a bug in Eidos.  :->

-My vote would be for 5e5 being an integer, if only because the "numeric but not integer" thing in R bothers me a bit. :)

----

-### ☎️ Zoom call?

-> I see that you do "initializeMutationRate(0.0);".
-So slendr simulations never have new mutations at all?
-It looks like you define genomic element types only for ancestry inference, when tree sequence recording is turned off I suppose?
-And I guess neutral mutations can be overlaid, with treeseq at least.

-Calling `initializeMutationRate(0.0)` is a remnant of me originally not knowing what is it all that *slendr* would be doing in the final version.
-The original plan (which included those user-defined SLiM "modules") was that this would be flexible, including specifying user-defined non-neutral mutation types.
-Now that we agreed that the optional selection (and other) modules will not be heavily emphasised in the first version, perhaps I could add `mutation_rate` as an optional argument of the `slim()` functions.

-This actually relates to my other point -- is there a reason (in the current *slendr* design) to support other output type than tree sequences?
-If tree sequences are to be the main output type (which I'm striving to make as easy to use from R as possible), do we even want to support something else than `initializeMutationRate(0.0)`?
-Thoughts @petrelharp @FerRacimo?

-W.r.t. ancestry tracking mutations, it would be great if SLiM could track ancestry proportions without this.
-This was initially a hack I used to get an idea whether I implemented gene flow correctly, which I kept because it seemed like a useful thing to have.

 ---